MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/01-create-account.md

 1. **Review Billing**: Check your Azure billing section to ensure no unexpected charges are incurred, verifying that all unwanted resources were successfully deleted.

-This cleanup process helps maintain your Azure account organized and free from unnecessary charges, ensuring you only pay for resources you actively use.
+>[!alert] This cleanup process helps maintain your Azure account organized and free from unnecessary charges, ensuring you only pay for resources you actively use.

 ## Conclusion